-Fig. 6 shows the meridional structures of (i) the climatological zonal mean zonal wind at 351 850 hPa and (ii) the southern and northern annular modes.
-The annular mode time series 352 are defined as the standardized leading PCs of zonal mean 850 hPa geopotential height, 353 Z{850} , between 20-90 degrees latitude.
-Since the time series are standardized, the regression 354 patterns shown in Fig. 6 reveal the characteristic amplitude of a one standard deviation 355 anomaly in the annular modes.
-While the long-term mean circulation differs considerably 356 between the two hemispheres, the annular modes are remarkably similar, although the NAM 357 is slightly weaker than the SAM, consistent with the weaker climatological jet.
-Gerber and 358 Vallis (2005) suggest that the meridional structure of the annular modes tend to be fairly 359 generic, constrained largely by the geometry of the sphere and the conservation of mass and 360 momentum.
-361 to be uniform with longitude, as is the case for the dry dynamical core.
-Nevertheless, they are 363 very similar from one base meridian to the next, particularly in the Southern Hemisphere.
-364 For example, Fig. 7a shows four single point covariance maps based on Z{850} at 50°S: the 365 covariance between Z{850} at base points 0°, 90°E, 180°, and 90°W with all other longitudes.
-366 We have shifted the four regression plots so that the base points overlie each other at the 367 center of the plot.
-Aside from slight variations in amplitude, there is remarkable uniformity 368 of the east-west correlation structure in the midlatitudes Southern Hemisphere circulation: 369 nearly all of the curves collapse upon each other.
-The correlation structures are positively 370 correlated over a range of approximately ± 60 degrees longitude and exhibit alternating 371 negative and positive lobes beyond that point.
-There is little evidence of global correlation, 372 as is the case with the default Held and Suarez (1994) model.
-373
+(ii) the southern and northern annular modes.
+The annular mode time series are defined as the standardized leading PCs of zonal-mean 850-hPa geopotential height ( $Z{850}$ ) between 20° and 90° latitude.
+Since the time series are standardized, the regression patterns shown in Fig. 6 reveal the characteristic amplitude of a one-standard-deviation anomaly in the annular modes.
+While the long-term mean circulation differs considerably between the two hemispheres, the annular modes are remarkably similar, although the NAM is slightly weaker than the SAM, consistent with the weaker climatological jet.
+Gerber and Vallis (2005) suggest that the meridional structure of the annular modes tend to be fairly generic, constrained largely by the geometry of the sphere and the conservation of mass and momentum.

+The longitudinal correlation structures derived from the observations are not constrained to be uniform with longitude, as is the case for the dry dynamical core.
+Nevertheless, they are very similar from one base meridian to the next, particularly in the Southern Hemisphere.
+For example, Fig. 7a shows four single-point covariance maps based on $Z{850}$ at 50°S: the covariance between $Z{850}$ at base points 0°, 90°E, 180°, and 90°W with all other longitudes.
+We have shifted the four regression plots so that the base points overlie each other at the center of the plot.
+Aside from slight variations in amplitude, there is remarkable uniformity of the east-west correlation structure in the midlatitude Southern Hemisphere circulation: nearly all of the curves collapse upon each other.
+The correlation structures are positively correlated over a range of approximately $\pm 60^{\circ}$ longitude and exhibit alternating negative and positive lobes beyond that point.
+There is little evidence of global correlation, as is the case with the default Held and Suarez (1994) model.